serhii-untilov/Capstone/README.md

 ## Distinctiveness

-Payroll SMB application provide a **solution for employers and employees to calculate salary** and taxes based on Ukrainian laws.
+The Payroll SMB application provides a **solution for employers and employees to calculate salary** and taxes based on laws for chosen country.

 ## Complexity